Degrees & Certificates

 Communication is vital in any language, and with more than 6,000 spoken languages in the world, interpreters use their knowledge of language, culture and subject matter to make a difference in the lives of many people.

-Waubonsee’s Interpreter Training Program was the first-of-its-kind in Illinois when it was introduced in 1975 to connect those who are deaf or hard of hearing and those who can hear—and it remains at the forefront of study thanks to state-of-the-art digital technology used by high-quality instructors.
+Waubonsee’s Interpreter Training Program was the first-of-its-kind in Illinois when it was introduced in 1975 to facilitate communication between Deaf and those who are hearing—and it remains at the forefront of study thanks to state-of-the-art digital technology used by high-quality instructors.

-Studying Interpreter Training at Waubonsee
+Studying Sign Language Interpreting at Waubonsee

-Working in Interpreter Training
+Working as an Interpreter

 The interpreting profession requires a unique set of skills and abilities.
 You must be able to process information in two languages, maintain proper ethics and confidentiality, and undertake continual learning to keep up with industry trends.
 But in return, you’ll gain an engaging and rewarding career.

 Trained sign language interpreters are needed in many settings, including schools, hospitals, courtrooms and businesses.
 In fact, the number of job openings is expected to grow both locally and nationally in the years to come.